f5devcentral/f5xc-dns-demoguide/README.rst

 .. contents:: Table of Contents

+About
+##########
+This repo contains the detailed info about multiple DNS focused use case articles and their execution process.
+Refer to DevCentral Article for quick summary and any additional resources.

 Objective
 ####################
 This demo guide will help you to get familiar with the following features & capabilities: